awsdocs/amazon-cognito-developer-guide/doc_source/token-revocation.md

 ## Enable token revocation<a name="enable-token-revocation"></a>

 Before you can revoke a token for an existing user pool client, you must enable token revocation\.
 You can enable token revocation for existing user pool clients using the AWS CLI or the AWS API\.
-To do this, call the `aws cognito update-user-pool-client` CLI command or the `UpdateUserPoolClient` API operation\.
-When you do, set the `EnableTokenRevocation` parameter to `true`\.
+To do this, call the `aws cognito-idp describe-user-pool-client` CLI command or the `DescribeUserPoolClient` API operation to retrieve the current settings from your app client\.
+Then call the `aws cognito-idp update-user-pool-client` CLI command or the `UpdateUserPoolClient` API operation\.
+Include the current settings from your app client and set the `EnableTokenRevocation` parameter to `true`\.

 When you create a new user pool client using the AWS Management Console, the AWS CLI, or the AWS API, token revocation is enabled by default\.